WHO WE ARE

 Funding and links to organisations

 This website has been established on a pro-bono basis.
-By working without external funders or income at this stage we have been able to develop the site and its direction in the way that we believe is best.
-We are open to ideas on funding, whilst remaining independent, as the website becomes more established
+The freedom that this gives enables us to develop the site in the way that we believe is best.
+We are open to ideas on funding, whilst remaining independent, now that the website and the ideas that we advocate have become established.

 Do contribute

 For each sector review we have an originating author.
-He or she is probably someone working professionally in that sector, an academic, a civil society activist, or a company executive.
+He or she is probably someone working professionally in that sector, a public official, an academic, a civil society activist, or a company executive.
 The author seeks out all articles and reports that discuss constructive approaches and experience in seeking to address or reduce corruption in that sector.
-This is quite a task because most published material is about the problems of corruption, rather than reports of active reform experience.
+This can be demanding because most published material is about the problems of corruption, rather than reports of active reform experience.
 The author is encouraged to engage with people worldwide who are known for their knowledge and/or efforts on tackling corruption in the sector.
 The author agrees to work in the style of this website, especially being constructive, writing in accessible language and giving multiple reform examples.
 One or more of our editors reviews the draft, edits it where required, and we send it to others in the sector for review.

 Once the review is public on CurbingCorruption, we ask readers to improve and expand the content.
-We ask that readers notify us of good material that they know of that is not on the site, comment on the current material, and add reports of their own experience.
-We do not require academic standards or smart language.
-If necessary, you can submit in your own language with an English summary.
+We ask that readers notify us of good material that they know of that is not on the site, comment on the current material, and add reports of their own experience. .
 Our editors review all the material for content and to ensure some consistency of style.
 All those making additional contributions are credited by name, unless they have reason to request anonymity.
 We update the sector material regularly to include comments and additional contributions.

 Contact us